Context

 What the project taught me about exploratory work

-- Brand values land through structural choices, not decorative ones.
+- Brand values are best communicated through structural choices, not decorative ones.
 The variants that performed best in testing were those where the site’s structure required something of the company itself — leading with named partners, embedding a poll that committed the company to listening.
 Variants that gestured at values through copy or styling alone did not test as well.

 - An exploration project’s value goes beyond design insights.
 This exploration project led the client to understand their own problem more clearly than they did at the start.
 AtkinsRéalis ended the engagement with a clearer view of how their website needed to work, even if the timeline did not allow for full implementation immediately.